 You’ve probably had at least part of this discussion with the other couple prior to entering this room, but it’s good to double check the details.
 Will this be a full or soft swap?
 Are any sex acts like oral or anal off the table?
 What protection is being used?
 And whatever other topics are important to you and your partners.
 The key here is to be as open as possible.

-Decide whether or not both couples will all play in one room, or split off to separate ones.
+Decide whether both couples will all play in one room or split off to separate ones.
 This is down to preference.
 Some couples find it hot to keep everyone together, getting the greatest kick from sharing the whole experience with each other.
-Those into exhibitionism may decide to do it among a larger group of swingers at a party, and for others, it’s more about making an individual sexual a connection behind closed doors and reconvening with their partner later.
-If you are doing separate rooms figure out how you will meet up afterwards to ensure you don’t awkwardly interrupt your partner in case they need extra time to finish.
+Those into exhibitionism may decide to do it among a larger group of swingers at a party, and for others, it’s more about making an individual sexual connection behind closed doors and reconvening with their partner later.
+Some people find it difficult to concentrate on their current sexual partner when there’s lots of other action happening close by.
+If you are doing separate rooms, figure out how you will meet up afterwards to ensure you don’t awkwardly interrupt your partner in case they need extra time to finish.

-Lastly, it’s important to remember in the “pregame” phase of the encounter, that often there is booze present at these events and having a drink or two can be a useful way to ease anxiety and loosen some of those inhibitions.
-However, heavy consumption of alcohol and swinging don’t always match.
-Being wasted can push you to break some of those golden rules and ruin the whole experience.
-Not to mention the ever-present risk for men to underperform when they drink too much.
+Lastly, it’s important to remember in the “pregame” phase of the encounter, that often there is booze present at these events and having a drink or two is one way to ease anxiety and loosen some of those inhibitions.
+However, heavy consumption of alcohol and swinging don’t pair well.
+People who are heavily intoxicated are not able to give consent.
+Being drunk can lead to breaking rules you have established with your partner and ruin the whole experience.
+Not to mention the ever-present risk for men to underperform after they have had too much to drink.

 During the Act

 Firstly, it goes without saying that respect is paramount to a positive swinging experience.
 Apart from the sex, there are many things that should be said and done, and many things that should not.